CSClub05/glassproofer/README.md

 # GlassProofer
 Python Desktop App

-Glass Spawnproofer is a local desktop application for marking potential spawnable spaces in Minecraft `.litematic` files with stained glass.
+Glass Proofer is a local desktop application for marking potential spawnable spaces in Minecraft `.litematic` files with stained glass.

 ## Before and After